takugian/quick-tutorials-with-aws/s3/s3javasdk/README.md

-# publicbucket
+# s3javasdk

-This project creates a public S3 bucket.
+This project creates a S3 bucket for an integration with Java SDK.

 ## Helpful links